When did the CEO Action for Diversity & Inclusion™ initiative launch?

 Since the launch of the CEO Action for Diversity and Inclusion™, we have had a number of milestones including the inaugural CEO Action Closed Door Discussion, where we hosted 70 CEOs; developed working groups; launched a five-campus mobile bus tour; made the blind spot video series available, free of charge to anyone; and convened companies together within their industry and markets to drive collective action.

 What have you learned thus far in the process?

 The positive response to the initiative has been overwhelming.
 It is evident companies and their workforces are craving action to advance diversity and inclusion.
-Almost 300 companies have submitted best known actions they are starting to implement within their companies.
+More than 350 companies have submitted best known actions they are starting to implement within their companies.
 To read about these actions visit the CEO Action hub.

 Are all the signatories meeting the obligations of the agreement thus far?

 By signing on to the CEO Action for Diversity & Inclusion™, CEOs are committing to implement all of the elements within the pledge.
 These include implementing and expanding unconscious bias education and sharing best known actions via a unified hub.
 To track their progress against these actionable commitments, our goal is to have each company create accountability systems within their own four walls and share regular updates with each other in order to catalog effective programs and measurement practices.

 The President’s Circle is comprised of academic institutions and associations that will help translate the elements within the CEO Action pledge into actions that engage students, faculty and administration around diversity and inclusion and drive lasting change for our future workforce.

 The objective of the President's Circle is to help empower administrations, faculty and students to have important conversations about addressing diversity and inclusion issues both in their current environments and communities, and with their future employers, to help drive lasting change.

 Why did CEO Action create the President's Circle?